How to create offer letters for employees in Portugal [2024]

 • Contact information, including phone number.
 Per Portuguese law, you must identify all parties involved and include their address or location.

 • Non-compete and non-solicit agreements.
 Include provisions outlining the employee’s non-compete and non-solicitation responsibilities after leaving your company.
-But tread carefully, as restrictive covenants are typically unenforceable in Portugal except in certain cases, such as when the activity of the employee is likely to cause harm to the employer or if compensation is granted in exchange for the non-compete agreement.
+But remember that restrictive covenants are typically unenforceable in Portugal except in certain cases, such as when the activity of the employee is likely to cause harm to the employer or if compensation is granted in exchange for the non-compete agreement.

 • Other key details.
 This includes: